-what Human capital perspectives dominate constitutes quality higher education.
+Human capital perspectives dominate what constitutes quality higher education.
 This results in an emphasis on the technical and efficient use of resources in order to favourably position universities in a global market.
 Consequently, quantitative indicators in the form of inputs and outputs are used as a proxy for quality.
 Such inputs include numbers of qualified lecturers, resources such as ICT systems and books, while outputs comprise graduate employability and, or attributes, academic publications and university rankings in league tables.

-A global South perspective of quality as human development
+These indicators unfavourably position most global South universities.
+Although important, human capital creation is not the only role that universities ought to play in promoting development.
+Conceptions of quality should be contextually relevant and promote national and global human development.